smaurice101/maadsbml/docs/source/finddist.rst

 3. JSON file (same as alldata): See `Output Here on GitHub <https://github.com/smaurice101/raspberrypi/blob/main/maadsbml/bml_data.json>`_

    A summary of the results is also contained in the JSON file.
-Specifically,
+Specifically, **norm** is the BEST distribution based on the lowest sumsquare_error=0.0081149046**:

 .. code-block:: JSON